 Looking at this inscription it seems likely that this stone was raised later than the earliest date on the headstone i.e..
 1853.
 I would suspect that it was raised by Robert Allison sometime after his father James's death in 1865.
 The details may have been copied off the earlier, and now missing Allison gravestone.

 On 8th June 1860 William Allison, James and Margaret's youngest son, who was running the Malletsheugh Inn at the time, married Christina Allison, a female servant in Paisley.
-(For further details of the Malletsheugh Inn - See Appendix F.) Christina was baptised in Mearns parish, on 10th November 1834, the daughter of Hugh Allison, a roadman at Loganswell Toll on the Kilmarnock Turnpike road, (For details of Turnpike/Toll Roads - See Appendix G.), just up from the Malletsheugh farm, and Janet Todd.
-(For further details of Christina's parents and family - See Appendix H.)
+(For further details of the Malletsheugh Inn - See Appendix F.) Christina was baptised in Mearns parish, on 10th November 1834, the daughter of Hugh Allison and and Janet Todd.
+Hugh was identified as a roadman at Loganswell Toll on the Kilmarnock Turnpike road, just up the road from the Malletsheugh farm.
+(For details of Turnpike/Toll Roads - See Appendix G.) (For further details of Christina's parents and family - See Appendix H.)

 1861 Census (8th April) Mearns (571) Book 8.
 Page 8.